DrMachiavel/DrMachiavel/README.md

 I'm an entrepreneur at heart and teacher by passion.
 I create companies making money online, SaaS, Ecommerce, online courses and more.
 My biggest project is [Edusign](https://edusign.fr).
+My pet project is a Digital Asset Management system for SMBs.

 I'm currently trying to add value with my skills in :
 * Marketing